tomhoover/guide-programming-fundamentals-in-python/guide.md

 ##Setup

 To get started we'll need a "development environment", aka *a place to write and execute code*.
 For this we'll use [Nitrous.io](https://www.nitrous.io/), a fast and free way to get you up and running.
-Nitrous is a cloud-based developer environment that works really well for programming in python.
+Nitrous is a cloud-based developer environment that works well for programming in python.
 Since Nitrous.io is a web application it won't matter whether you have a mac or windows or even linux computer to run and test your code.
 Follow the instructions below to set up your Nitrous.io Development Environment.

 1. Go to [Nitrous.io](https://www.nitrous.io/) and create an account. *NOTE: You will have to check your email and activate your account before you can sign in.*
 2. Once you have signed in and confirmed your email click the "open dashboard" button on their [homepage](https://www.nitrous.io/).
 You should be prompted to create your first Nitrous "box" aka developer environment.